-Personal recovery is an individual process.
+Personal recovery from psychological dysfunction and discomfort is an individual process.
 Just as there is no one right way to do or experience recovery, so also what helps us at one time in our life may not help us at another.
-Recovery programs must learn to appreciate the individuality of their subjects.
-The insularity of cognitive-behavioral therapy, positive psychology, and other approaches cannot address the dynamic complexities of our personality.
+It is myopic of recovery programs to lump us into a single niche.
+Recovery programs must address the complexities of the individual personality.
+The insularity of cognitive-behavioral therapy, positive psychology, interpersonal therapy, and other approaches cannot address the dynamic complexities of our personality.

-There are at least 65 psychology programs and types of therapy.
-A program is never static but develops through client trust, cultural assimilation, and therapeutic innovation.
-Our cultural environment, heritage, background, and associations reflect our wants, choices, and aspirations.
+We are better served by the integration of multiple traditional and non-traditional approaches, including those defined as new (third) wave (generation) therapies, developed through client trust, cultural assimilation, and therapeutic innovation.
+Our environment, heritage, background, and associations reflect our wants, choices, and aspirations.
 If they are not given consideration, then we are not valued.